TK0292/Projects/README.md

 # Projects
 My Projects Repo
-Drop in for interesting projects I wantt to play around with
+Drop in for interesting projects I want to play around with